A powerful, vibrant and eclectic debut album from a young Immanuel Wilkins.

 I like to build and break things.
 Currently, Site Reliability Engineer at Talkdesk, formerly Claranet.
-These days I write Python, Go and Kotlin, while looking for ways to optimize and automate infrastructure.
+I have an interest in building tools.
+I’m currently focused on building platforms and tooling that improve developer’s lives and productivity.
+I also enjoy automating stuff and optimizing infrastructure.
+These days I write Python, Go and Kotlin.

 You can get future updates via RSS.